 Once the grill is hot, use a grill brush to apply a thin layer of cooking oil on the grill grates.
 Place the steak on the grill, fat side down, and allow it took cook for about 5 minutes.
 Then, flip the steak and cook for about 6-8 minutes on the other side, or until the steak reaches an internal temperature of 130°F for medium-rare and 140° for medium, which is the way I like my steak!

 Take the steak off of the grill and allow it to rest for 5-10 minutes as the steak becomes even more tender and the flavors are sealed.

 Chimichurri sauce is a herbaceous sauce that originated in Argentina.
-It traditionally made with olive oil, parsley, garlic, and a dash of vinegar.
-I complex blend of herbs and spices, so I add cilantro and oregano for an even more robust, piquant sauce!
+It is traditionally made with olive oil, parsley, garlic, and a dash of vinegar.
+I like a complex blend of herbs and spices, so I add cilantro and oregano for an even more robust, piquant sauce!

 A few tips for successfully making this Grilled Tri-tip with Chimichurri Sauce

-- I highly recommend using an instant read meat thermometer to check the doneness of the steak.
-Here a great one at an affordable price!
+- I highly recommend using an instant-read meat thermometer to check the doneness of the steak.
+This instant-read thermometer is a great one at an affordable price!

 - Chimichurri is not only great on this steak, but it is an excellent sauce to drizzle on chicken, vegetables, or even salad!
 You can store any extra chimichurri sauce in an airtight container for up to 3 days!

 What to Serve with Tri Tip Steak